alaa-abouzied/Who-Am-I-Game/README.md

 # Who Am I Game

-The game asks the user set of questions and based on the answers detect which animal is taht.
+The game asks the user set of questions and based on the answers detect which animal is that.

+### Technologies used :
+- HTML .
+- JavaScript .